vivekvpai/OpenMate/readme.md

 * Open repositories in **Cursor** (`om cs <name>`)
 * Update or remove stored repos
 * Print the stored path of a repo
-* List all stored repositories
+* List all stored repositories and collections
+* **Collections**: Group related repositories together and open them all at once
 * Lightweight and super easy to use

 ---